GodotWorkshop

 The first thing we are going to do is create our moving background.
 You may have seen in some games how backgrounds look like they are 3D despite being 2D.
 Developers accomplish this by using an effect called Parallax.
 Parallax moves different layers of background images at different speeds to make it look like theres some dimensionalituy to the background.
 It’s easier to undersand in practice so lets check it out!

-First thing we want to do is setup this structure of a scene.
-The parallax background node will be our root node.
-Then we are going to add in a Sprite2D, this is just a Node2D with a texture property, for the blank background.
-Once you have added in the Texture2D, add in bg1.png to its texture slot!
-Additionally, we are gonna turn off the property “Centered” under offset.
-Next we are going to add in a ParallaxLayer node below our Sprite2D for the blank background.
-The ordering of the nodes determines the order on the screen, the lower the node is the closer it will be to the front.
+Next we are going to add in a ParallaxLayer node below our Sprite2D for the blank background (see the attached image for what that looks like).
+The ordering of the ParallaxLayer nodes determines the order they appear on the screen, the lower the node is the closer it will be to the front.
 In the parallax node we just added, we are going to add in another Sprite2D where we can add in the first background texture, bg2.png.
-We are going to want to uncheck the centered property again here.
+We are going to want to uncheck the “centered” property again here.
 You also might notice the texture looks a little small and blurry.
-To fix this, I opened the Node2D Transform property and scaled the image by 3, and then went to the Texture property and changed the filter to nearest.
+To fix this, I opened the Node2D Transform property and scaled the image by 3, and then went to the Texture property and changed the filter to “nearest”.
 This fixed up our resolution issues!
 Screenshot 2025-02-06 at 9 13 39 PM

-After doing all of that, we are finished with our background!
+After all of that, we are finished with our background!
 It should look something like below.
 Let’s save it to a scenes folder we can create within our assets folder as background.tscn.
 Screenshot 2025-02-06 at 10 02 31 PM

 Setting up our Dino!